murrahjm/jekyll-now/_posts/2018-3-26-Revert-ADFS-Certificate-Rollover.md

 Set-AdfsCertificate -Thumbprint $TokenDecryptingSecondary.Thumbprint -IsPrimary -CertificateType Token-Decrypting
 ```

 Technically after disabling certificate rollover with the first command above, you can go back to the management console and click that "Set as Primary" button.
-But since you're already in powershell and likely in a hurry, that whole bit of code will do that for you.
+But since you're already in PowerShell and likely in a hurry, that whole bit of code will do that for you.

 At this point you are officially reverted.
 All your relying parties should be working again.
 You still need to get those new certs into those relying parties, but you've got a little time now.
 All of your bosses can go back to their spreadsheets, and you can start writing up your Post Mortem or Incident Report with a full explanation of how you saved the day!